Pioneer Hands-On Experience

-100 students (do not include adult chaperones in this count).
-Minimum number per individual school or group is 30 students.
-Groups are combined to fill to the capacity.
+Capacity: 120 students plus chaperones.
+Minimum number per individual school or group is 50 students plus chaperones.
 Groups are further divided into four activity areas and rotated throughout the day.

 For reservations and more information about the Lake County Parks Call 219-769-PARK